NoorZayed/Project-Busines-Landing-website/README.md

 ## How to Run

+### Method 1: Live Server (Recommended)
+1. Navigate to the project directory in your terminal
+2. Run: `python3 -m http.server 8000`
+3. Open your browser and go to `http://localhost:8000`

+### Method 2: Direct File Opening
 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Navigate to the `pages/contact.html` file to view the contact page.

+**Note:** Using the live server method is recommended as it properly serves all assets and avoids potential CORS issues.

 ## Validation